emmanuelAron/advent/README.md

-# Resolution of advent of code with javascript (day 1 and day 2)
+# Resolution of advent of code with javascript (day 1, day 2, day 3)

 ## Download and run the project :
 - git clone https://github.com/emmanuelAron/advent